 Source: David Levitt, Bloomberg, April 7, 2009.

-Asha Bangalore (Northern Trust): Consumer credit - households are parsimonious,
+Asha Bangalore (Northern Trust): Consumer credit - households are parsimonious, not a surprise

 "Consumer credit fell at an annual rate of 3.5% in February, after a 3.8% increase in January.
 This is not a surprise because households are financially strapped and employment conditions are bleak.
 With the exception of a decline in January 1998, consumer credit has risen every month from April 1993-July 2008.
 In other words, a fifteen-year stretch of consumer borrowing that has stopped abruptly.